Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Results

 A JAX-based variational analog algorithm is used.
 The cost function is the energy expectation value as given in Eq.(\ref{cost}).
 The process is analogous to variational quantum algorithms run on quantum hardware -- however, here we simulate every step classically and, having full information of $\ket{\psi(\mathbf{J}_s)}$ at each step, do not simulate quantum measurements on the output of the circuit; simply use $\ket{\psi(\mathbf{J}_s)}$ to evaluate the energy cost function.
-Thus, while the algorithm depicted in Figs.\ref{fig:circuit1} and \ref{fig:circuitn}, which shows measurements at the end, is actually the algorithm one would use if one were to implement our method on a quantum simulator for large $n$, here, up to $n=10$ we simply use the $\ket{\psi(\mathbf{J}_s)}$ found after each iteration in our classical simulation.
+Thus, while the algorithm depicted in Figs.\ref{fig:circuit1}, which shows measurements at the end, is actually the algorithm one would use if one were to implement our method on a quantum simulator for large $n$, here, up to $n=14$ we simply use the $\ket{\psi(\mathbf{J}_s)}$ found after each iteration in our classical simulation.
 The optimisation is performed with the use of the L-BFGS algorithm, a quasi-Newton optimisation algorithm, until the convergence was achieved.

-Obviously, after each iteration step, the quantity $\Delta E$ is lowered.
-However, what about the quality of the generated state and the rate of progress of optimization?
-The quality of the optimisation after an iteration is characterized by the Fidelity of the evolved state with the true ground state of $H_p$ obtained through diagonalisation.
+After each iteration step, the quantity $\Delta E$ is lowered.
+However, the quality of the optimisation after an iteration is characterized by the Fidelity of the evolved state with the true ground state of $H_p$ obtained through diagonalisation.
 The progress of the optimization is also benchmarked through the metric $\beta$.
 However, the values of Energy, Fidelity and $\beta$ for a particular sample problem $H_p$ is not indicative of the average behaviour; thus we obtain the above metrics averaged over 100 instances of problem Hamiltonians.